fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

          address: "http://controller-prometheus-server.default.svc.cluster.local:80"
    ```

-   Replace the `NAMESPACE1`, `NAMESPACE2` and so on, with the actual namespaces
+   Replace the `NAMESPACE1`, `NAMESPACE2` and other namespaces, with the actual
-   and add more if required.
+   namespaces and add more if required.

    <Tabs groupId="setup" queryString>
    <TabItem value="aperturectl" label="aperturectl">